Travelling with Niagara Specialized Transit

 All Niagara Specialized Transit vehicles will arrive within a half hour pick-up window.
 This means that if you schedule a ride for 10:30 the Niagara Specialized Transit driver may arrive anytime between 10:15 and 10:45.
 It is the rider's responsibility to be at the pick-up location at the beginning of the pick-up window as drivers will only wait five minutes for the rider.
 The pick-up window is in place to accommodate other riders, ensure appointment times are met and lower the operating cost of the service.

 Please note that riders who are not available during the pick-up window will be charged for the missed trip.
 We cannot guarantee that another trip (for an additional fare) can be booked on the same day.

 While in the Vehicle

-- Carry sufficient medication or supplies in case of a delay
+- Riders must carry sufficient medication and supplies in case of a dleay

-- Refrain from giving gifts or gratuities to the drivers
+- Riders must refrain from giving gifts or gratuities to the drivers

 Shared Ride Service

 We offer a "shared ride service" to lower the operating cost of the service.

 - Other riders may be on board during the trip